archlinux/aur/README.md

 ---

-Running `sbkeys` will generate a full set of keys and certificates for use in a Secure Boot system.
+Running `sbkeys` will generate a full set of keys and certificates for use in a Secure Boot system. `sbkeys -m` will, in addition, create a signed signature database entry for Microsoft's signing certificates.

 Copyright and License
 ---------------------

 Copyright (c) 2015 by Roderick W. Smith
-Copyright (c) 2017 Corey Hinshaw
+Copyright (c) 2020 Corey Hinshaw

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software